 - Sneezing or wheezing

-Few nuts contain toxins or compounds that are harmful to parrots.
+Few nuts contain compounds that are harmful to parrots.
 Let’s explore the nuts you can feed parrots:

 Can You Feed Parrots Almonds?

-Almonds are perhaps the best nut to feed your parrot.
-Not only are they easy to find in stores, but they also have the widest range of health benefits.
+Almonds are among the best nuts to feed parrots.
+They are easy to find in stores and have the most health benefits.
 Almonds have the highest amounts of:

 - Dietary fiber

-On top of that, almonds are rich in omega-3 fatty acids.
-These perform many functions in a parrot’s body, such as:
+Almonds are rich in omega-3 fatty acids, which perform many functions in a parrot’s body, including: